-|Fiberts, shelled-close up view.|
+|Hazelnuts, shelled-close up view.|

-The nuts are rich in mono-unsaturated fatty acids like oleic as well as essential fatty acid, linoleic acid that helps lower LDL or bad cholesterol and rise HDL or good cholesterol.
-Research studies suggest that Mediterranean diet plentiful in monounsaturated fatty acids help to prevent coronary artery disease, and strokes by favoring healthy blood lipid profile.
+The nuts are rich in mono-unsaturated fatty acids like oleic as well as essential fatty acid, linoleic acid that helps in decreasing LDL (bad cholesterol) and rise in HDL (good cholesterol) levels in the blood.
+Research studies suggest that Mediterranean diet plentiful in monounsaturated fatty acids contribute to preventing coronary artery disease, and strokes by favoring healthy blood lipid profile.

-The nuts are rich in dietary fiber, vitamins, and minerals and packed with numerous health promoting phyto-chemicals.
+The nuts are rich in dietary fiber, vitamins, and minerals and packed with numerous health promoting phytochemicals.
 Altogether, they help protect from diseases and cancers.

 The nuts, like in almonds, are free from gluten, and therefore, safe alternative food sources that can be employed in the preparation of gluten-free food formulas for gluten-sensitive, wheat allergic, and celiac disease patients.

-Besides being rich in folates, they are packed with many other important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, and pyridoxine (vitamin B-6).
+Besides being rich in folates, they packed with many other important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, and pyridoxine (vitamin B-6).

-Hazelnut oil has nutty aroma and has excellent astringent properties.
+Hazelnut oil has a nutty aroma and has excellent astringent properties.
 It helps keep skin well protected from dryness.
-The oil has also been used in cooking, and as “carrier or base oil” in traditional medicines in massage therapy, aromatherapy, in pharmaceutical and cosmetic industry.
+The oil has also been used in cooking, and as “carrier or base oil” in traditional medicines in massage therapy, aromatherapy, in the pharmaceutical and cosmetic industry.

 Buy unshelled (with the outer shell) raw nuts instead of processed ones.
-The nuts should feature bright brown-yellow color, compact, uniform in size and feel heavy in hand.
-They should not feature any surface cracks, molds, and spots and free from rancid smell.
+The nuts should feature bright brown-yellow, compact, uniform in size, and feel heavy in hand.
+They should be free from surface cracks, molds, and spots and free from rancid smell.